CrawlQStudio

 The Main Challenge of Measuring Content Marketing ROI

-The main challenge: attention quality is invisible until it's too late.
+The main challenge is that attention quality is invisible until it is too late.
 A view-and-bounce looks identical to a view-and-convert in week-one analytics.
 By the time you can tell the difference, the campaign budget is spent and the executive team wants the next plan.
-Solving this requires a leading indicator — one that correlates with downstream conversion and can be measured at publish time.
-The CrawlQ Studio BRAND Score is built for exactly this.

 How to measure ROI for content marketing